 How to Apply

-Students wishing to apply must do so no later than 6 weeks in advance of the conference, e-mailing their request to the DGS.
+Students wishing to apply must do so 30 days in advance of the conference, e-mailing their request to the DGS.
 Requests should include a brief letter of intent, a brief paper abstract and budget.

 No reporting or withholding requirement is necessary since students are traveling on Duke Business; typically presenting a paper on behalf of Duke.
 Documentation is necessary to substantiate the type of program.